What is the Money Follows the Person program?

 Alfonzo Johnson, the Secretary of the U.S. Department of Housing and Urban Development, sent letters to all public housing authorities (PHAs) requesting their active support and participation in MFP.
 In addition, the State Director of Public Housing for Arkansas’s HUD office sent a similar appeal for support.
 In essence, the request was made for each existing authority to set local preferences, to use Public Housing units, to set aside Housing Choice vouchers, and Mainstream Vouchers for participants in the MFP project.

-An inventory of available units and other housing resources (such as the Choice vouchers), as specified by local PHAs and other related organizations, will be developed for use by the transitional coordinators and/or case managers.
+An inventory of available units and other housing resources (such as the Choice vouchers), as specified by local PHAs and other related organizations, will be developed for use by the Intense Transition Manager (ITM) and/or case managers.

 Other housing initiatives include, but are not limited to: